-If your business is listed below, you are still a liquid trade waste discharger, but you do not need to apply to Council for an approval to discharge trade wastewater to sewer.
+If your business is listed below, you are still a liquid trade waste discharger but have an exemption from DPE.
+You do not need to apply to Council for an approval to discharge trade wastewater to sewer.

-However, you must

-• continue to meet pre-treatment, backflow prevention and other requirements listed below or as determined by Council.
+However, you must continue to meet pre-treatment, backflow prevention and other requirements listed below or as determined by Council.
 Council may check compliance by inspecting premises at any time.

-- only use pre-treatment items that are approved for use within Ballina Shire.
-To find out which pre-treatment items are approved for use, refer to Councils Liquid trade waste fact sheets, or contact Councils Water Quality & Trade Waste Officer. - still pay an annual trade waste fee that will be levied as Category one (1) and charged annually on your rates notice in accordance with Councils Fees & Charges.
+You must only use pre-treatment items that are approved for use within our area of operations.
+To find out if pre-treatment items are approved for use, read about Grease traps and pre-treatment equipment in Councils Liquid trade waste fact sheets, or contact Councils Water Quality & Trade Waste Officer.

+However, an annual trade waste fee does apply to each such discharger and will be levied as Category one (1) and charged annually in accordance with Councils Fees & Charges on your rates notice.